-After the popliteal image, the right common carotid image is obtained.
-Whenever possible, the three transducer angles defined in Section 6.2.1 will be used to interrogate the vessel and obtain these separate images.
-The origin of the crest of the bulb is the principal anatomical landmark to be identified in this image.
+Figure 6.2.1.B Simplified Diagrams of the B-Mode Images to be Read separate images.
+The origin of the crest of the bulb is the principal anatomical landmark to be identified.
 The cursor should always be placed at the level of the origin of the bulb by the sonographer who is able to define this point, even when the origin cannot be seen on the reader's image.
 Measurements are made on the lOmm segment of the common carotid artery immediately below this landmark on the image.
-This arterial segment is usually located between 2cm and 3cm below the skin surface and is generally shallowest when imaged from the anterior angle and deepest when imaged from the posterior angle.
+This arterial segment is usually located between 2 cm and 3 cm below the skin surface and is generally shallowest when imaged from the anterior angle and deepest when imaged from the posterior angle.